NNPDF/pineko/docs/source/overview/running.rst

     where the first 3 theories are needed to perform |FONLL| on charm effects, while the last 4 are needed to include also bottom effects.

-The automatize procedure can be faster, but it might be less flexible.
+The automatized procedure can be faster, but it might be less flexible.
 In this case the workflows is:

   1. Generate 7 theories for all the different flavor patches with the command::